-The rich spicy mole sauces of Mexico are perfect for strong-tasting meats such as the dark meat from a left-over turkey, and a great way to extend a festive dinner.
+The rich spicy mole sauces of Mexico are perfect for strong-tasting meats such as left-over turkey orother dark meat like chicken thighs.
+It’s a great way to extend a festive dinner!

 We made a dark mole from the state of Puebla called Mole Poblano Sencillo in one of our Mexican cooking classes.
 Sencillo means ‘simple’, but this mole was complex and dense with spices, almost too dense for me.

 For my ‘Left-over Turkey Mole’ the only changes I made to the Mole Poblano recipe was to halve the number of chiles, and to add a cup of cut-up dried prunes at the same time as I added the 3 cups of turkey.
 I also substituted Chicken-in-a-Mug for the broth as we had already used up all the gravy.

 - I used 7 mulato, 1 chipotle and 5 guajillo chiles – basically all the dried chiles that I happened to have in the house at the time.

 - I fried the chiles in hot oil, being careful not to burn them, using a small pot so that I didn’t have to use as much oil.

 - the chiles were removed from the heat, allowed to cool and then crumbled; the oil, now infused with red from the chiles, was added into a big pot.